 With Notting Hill Carnival on the horizon, all thoughts turn to the flavours of the Caribbean, with the streets of west London fragrant with jerk spices and rum cocktails.
-Here, discover the brilliant Caribbean restaurants across the capital where you can enjoy soul-food all year round.
+But it’s not just for carnival – there are brilliant Caribbean restaurants across the capital where you can enjoy chilli-heavy curries and soul-soothing stews all year round.
 From sleek Caribbean-European fusion spots in Notting Hill to Brixton Village favourites, these are the Caribbean restaurants in London you need to have on your radar.

 Roger’s Kitchen